argoproj/argo-workflows/docs/fields.md

 |`artifacts`|`Array<`[`Artifact`](#artifact)`>`|Artifacts is the list of artifacts to pass to the template or workflow|
 |`parameters`|`Array<`[`Parameter`](#parameter)`>`|Parameters is the list of parameters to pass to the template or workflow|

-## ArtifactGC
+## WorkflowLevelArtifactGC

-ArtifactGC describes how to delete artifacts from completed Workflows
+WorkflowLevelArtifactGC describes how to delete artifacts from completed Workflows - this spec is used on the Workflow level

 <details>
 <summary>Examples with this field (click to open)</summary>